-After a long and hard 3 years of trying I can finally join the ranks of the driving elite here in Japan after having successfully having passed my drivers license test to transfer my South African license to a Japanese one.
+After a long and hard 3 years of trying, I can finally join the ranks of the driving elite here in Japan after successfully having passed my driver’s license test to transfer my South African license to a Japanese one.

 Even in my case I went 8 times in total with only 4 of those times being able to actually get to drive.
 Every other time saw me turned away due to some problem with a form or being there at the incorrect time.

-What I didn’t enjoy so much though is that my visit school is about 2.5 hours away by train which means that I had to wake up at 4:30am to get to school by 8:30am.
-Throw in the rigors of walking through Japan’s rainy season, humidity and snow and getting your Japanese drivers license takes on a whole new importance.
+What I didn’t enjoy so much though is that my visit school is about 2.5 hours away by train, which means that I had to wake up at 4:30am to get to school by 8:30am.
+Throw in the rigours of walking through Japan’s rainy season, humidity and snow and getting your Japanese driver’s license takes on a whole new importance.

 And now I can finally sit back and sigh with relief after having passed my license.
 It’s a huge weight off my shoulders, and it means I can get back to concentrating on my language studies and lesson planning.